waynegramlich/Fab/docs/Node.md

 ### <a name="node----reorient"></a>2.2 `FabBox.`reorient():

-FabBox.reorient(self, placement: 'Placement') -> 'FabBox':
+FabBox.reorient(self, placement: Any) -> 'FabBox':

 Reorient FabBox given a Placement.
 Note after the *placement* is applied, the resulting box is still rectilinear with the